VaibhavWasamkar/ServioHub/README.md

-# 🛠 ServioHub: Your trusted hub for local service jobs
+# 🛠 ServioHub: Your Trusted Hub for Local Service Jobs

 **ServioHub** is a full-stack service platform that connects local customers with skilled technicians across 25 categories — like electricians, plumbers, AC repair, and more.
 Built using **React**, **Node.js**, **Express**, and **MongoDB**, it supports authentication, job posting, technician assignment, feedback, and address management.